-As at 31 March 2022 As at 31 March 2021 258.20 258.20
+As at 31 March 2023 As at 31 March 2022 258,20 258_20

-For impairment testing, goodwill (acquired through business combinations) has been allocated to the Medical and Healthcare Services CGU
+For impairment testing, goodwill (acquired through business combinations) has been allocated to the Medical and Healthcare Services CGU,

-The Company performed its annual impairment test for years ended 31 March 2022 and 31 March 2021,
+The Company performed its annual impairment test for years ended 31 March 2023 and 31 March 2022.

-Medical and Health Care CGH
+Medical and Health Care CGU

 The recoverable amount of the CGU, has been determined based on a value in use calculation using cash flow projections from financial budgets approved by the Management covering a five year period.
-The pre-tax discount rate applied to cash flow projections for impairment testing during the years is stated in the below table and cash flows beyond the five-year period are extrapolated using a long term growth rate as stated in the below table that is the same as the long-term average growth rate for the Medical and Health care industry.
+The pre-tax discount rate applied to cash flow projections for impairment testing during the years is stated in the below table and cash flow beyond the five-year period are extrapolated using a long term growth rate as stated in the below table that is the same as the long-term average growth rate for the Medical and Health care industry.

-The following table sets out the key assumption for the Cash Generating Unit ("CGU") for performing the annual impairment test:
+The following table sets out the key assumption for the Cash Generating Unit ("CGU") for performing the annual impairment test

-For the year ended 31 March 2022 For the year ended 31 March 2021
+The following mate sets out the sety assumption for the east, dentalining office (e.g.) for performing the annual impairing For the year ended 31 March 2023 For the year ended 31 March 2022

-Discount + 12 20% 16,20%

-rate
+Discount rate 12.69% 12,20%

 Long term growth rate 5.00% 5.00%